 Shippers need a procurement process that is as agile and flexible as the market in which they operate.

-Breakthrough has already seen shippers forego their annual RFPs because they recognized the freight market in 2020 would be impossible to plan for.
+Breakthrough has already seen shippers forego their annual RFPs because they recognized the freight market in 2020 and beyond would be impossible to plan for.
 A better approach to carrier procurement involves targeted sourcing events paired with ongoing management.
 Procurement needs can range from full-network renovation to regional adjustments, and could even be performed on a lane-by-lane basis depending on each network’s characteristics.
 Once a carrier is selected, that partnership should be closely monitored, and if compliance or price deviates outside of a custom range agreed upon by both parties within a given time period, the lane should be re-contracted accordingly.

 Stop playing catch-up in the spot market and build your procurement strategy to evolve with the market from the get-go.